-lewd, indecent, or a breach of peace on College property or at College-sponsored activities.
+Disorderly conduct is behavior that is disorderly, lewd, indecent, or a breach of peace on College property or at College-sponsored activities.
 Examples include any non-conRobbery:

-The taking or attempting to take anything of valsexual nature.
-Sumner College is committed to proue from the care, custody, or control of a person or viding a respectful environment for all its members. persons by force or threat of force or violence and/or Sexual harassment of students, faculty or staff by othby putting the victim in fear. er members of the college community is prohibited and will not be tolerated.
+The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.

-Agaravated Assault Definition:
+Aggravated Assault Definition:

-Sexual harassment is a violation of Federal Law An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated (Titles VII and IX) and the Oregon University Adminisbodily injury.
-This type of assault usually is accompatrative Rule 580-015-0015 along with Oregon Adminnied by the use of a weapon or by means likely to istrative Rule 578-12-0010(1)(2) prohibiting any form of produce death or great bodily harm.
-It is not necdiscrimination.
-Sexual harassment is a prohibited act essary that injury result from an aggravated assault normally resulting in disciplinary proceedings against when a gun, knife, or other weapon is used which the perpetrator.
-Unwanted sexual activity by persons could or probably would result in a serious potential abusing positions of economic, supervisory or acainjury if the crime were successfully completed.
-Agdemic power is undesirable and oppressive.
-Sexual gravated assault includes poisoning (date rape drug, harassment is also sex discrimination which is against etc.) the law and administrative rules.
+An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.
+It is not necessary that injury result from an aggravated assault when a gun, knife, or other weapon is used which could or probably would result in a serious potential injury if the crime were successfully completed.
+Aggravated assault includes poisoning (date rape drug, etc.)

-Buralary Definition:
+Burglary Definition: